" "

 What does a WiFi extender do?

-Its name might be difficult to unpack, but WiFi extenders extend the range of your WiFi.
+WiFi extenders extend the range of your WiFi.
 They can be a valuable asset for people with large homes, or for people who don’t have a lot of say in where they can put their WiFi modem.
-While the speed of your internet is capped and therefore won’t be increased by having a WiFi extender in your house or office, the WiFi extender can bring the outskirts of your house to the maximum speed potential.

-How do I know if I need a WiFi extender?
+Do I need a WiFi extender?

-If you’re WiFi has felt slow, sluggish, or unresponsive, it may be time to purchase a WiFi extender.
+If your WiFi has felt slow, sluggish, or unresponsive, it may be time to purchase a WiFi extender.
 But before you do this, first think about why your internet is slow.
 There can be plenty of factors, including:

 • Your modem being surrounded by clutter